pypa/packaging/docs/utils.rst

     checkers to help require that a string has passed through this function before use.

+    If **validate** is true, then the function will check if **name** is a valid distribution name before normalizing.

     :param str name: The name to normalize.
+    :param bool validate: Check whether the name is a valid distribution name.
+    :raises InvalidName: If **validate** is true and the name is not an acceptable distribution name.

     .. doctest::